-The Nomad Clan
+The Nomad Clan in Hull

-According to the Clan’s instagram page “we attempted to absorb some of Hull’s rich history and heritage, but alas you would need months to take it all on board!
+According to the Clan’s instagram page; “we attempted to absorb some of Hull’s rich history and heritage.
+But alas you would need months to take it all on board!
 This is our dedication to the docks of Hull and of course it’s maritime legacy.”

-Next up a giant whale approaches, a nod to the whaling fleets which would have departed from the Humber.
-The giant Moby Dick-esque whale is wearing a golden crown, the symbol of the Nomad Clan which can be seen on much of their work.
+Next up a giant whale approaches.
+A nod to the whaling fleets which would have departed from the Humber.
+The giant Moby Dick-esque whale is wearing a golden crown.
+The symbol of the Nomad Clan which can be seen on much of their work.
 Giant waves crash behind as the whale glides through the sea.

 Nomad Clan Gallery